pkgw/website/content/howto/capture-video-efficiently-on-linux.md

 # Dual-boot kernel magic

 For video capture, I need the proprietary NVidia kernel driver.
-For day-to-day usage, I prefer [Nouveau] because it has Wayland support, which I need for my dual-screen setup where the screens have different preferred HiDPI settings.
+For day-to-day usage, I prefer [Nouveau] because it has Wayland support.
 So I need a way to sometimes use one, sometimes use the other.

 [Nouveau]: https://nouveau.freedesktop.org/